CERT Basic Training consists of the following classes:

 - Lifting, cribbing, and victim removal

-UNIT 8: Terrorism and CERT
+UNIT 8: CERT and Terrorism

 - Risk and threat analysis